ManmeetBains/2019-Team-206/proposal_submission_form.md

 **Smart Environment**
 - [x] How can San Diegans have access to better air quality indoors and outdoors?
 - [ ] How can we clean San Diego beaches effectively?
-- [x] Your question: How can we improve the precision of air quality data in San Diego while reducing our childrens' exposure time to harmful pollutants?
+- [x] Your question: How can we improve the precision of air quality data in San Diego to enable smart decision making for the City and its inhabitants?

 **Smart Education**
 - [ ] How can schools better utilize their physical resources?